 If you call it, will they run it?

-While volleyball, like football, has specific stoppages during which plays can be called by the coach, things get tricky after the first exchange when play shifts into transition.
+While volleyball, like football, has specific stoppages during which the coach can call plays, things get tricky after the first exchange when play shifts into transition.
 There are two major hinderances to play-calling in transition.
 The first is whether the players will even hear you yelling from the sidelines.
 A lot of players say they don’t hear anything from outside the court – the coach, the spectators, their teammates on the bench – and it’s not like you want them to break their focus on the running play to pay attention to you.

 Even if the players do hear you, there is the concern about speed of transmission.
 It will take you a certain amount of time to process what you’re seeing, turn that into a play, and shout that to the players.
 They then have to receive the instruction and process it.
 During fast-moving play, the decision-making lag introduced by the coach could be quite problematic.